Single Premium Immediate Annuities

 The type of premium you use to fund the annuity will impact the amount you receive in payments.
 Annuities are considered a form of income, so they are potentially subjected to income taxes.

 If you purchase an annuity using money that has already been subject to income tax, you own a nonqualified annuity.
-This means when you receive disbursements, you will only pay taxes on the part of your payment that came from accumulated interest.
+This means when you receive disbursements, you will pay taxes only on the part of your payment that came from accumulated interest.
 Examples of nonqualified immediate annuity funding sources include:

 - Deferred compensation